 It means taking someone else’s work and passing all of it on as your own.
 Keep in mind that you are plagiarizing if you copy text from the internet and pass it on with your name.
 This is one of the most serious types of plagiarism and can result in severe consequences.

-Verbatim plagiarism means copying the source text and pasting it into your own document without making any changes.
+Verbatim plagiarism occurs when you copy the source text and paste it into your own document without making any changes.
 If the sentence structure and most of the words are the same as in the source, then it is verbatim plagiarism.

 Paraphrasing is all about rewriting the text in your words without changing the actual meaning.
 Paraphrasing the original source information without proper citation is a very common type of plagiarism.
 As long as you cite sources, paraphrasing is not plagiarism.

 Reusing your own original work that you have previously submitted is called self-plagiarism.
 It is not appreciated if you present the previous works that you have already gotten credit for.

 The most important factor in avoiding plagiarism is to cite the sources properly.
 You have to format all the sources used in your work correctly.
 If you include the source information in the wrong place, it will be considered plagiarizing.

 Most of the style guides require proper in-text citation, bibliography, and a reference list to list down the references.
 An incorrect citation can constitute plagiarism.

 Is Plagiarism Illegal?